Labour Law

 Tax Residency in Turkey

-- Person spending specific period in calendar year in Turkey is considered resident,
+- A person who spends a defined number of days in a calendar year in Turkey is considered a resident,

-- Resident person is liable to Turkey for all worldwide-obtained income,
+- A resident is liable to Turkish tax on all worldwide income,

-- Non-resident person is liable only for Turkey-sourced income.
+- A non-resident is liable only for income sourced in Turkey.

-When foreign remote worker becomes resident in Turkey:
+When a foreign remote worker becomes a tax resident in Turkey:

-- Salary received from foreign employer may be taxed in Turkey,
+- The salary received from the foreign employer may be taxed in Turkey,

 Double Taxation Treaties

-Double taxation treaty between foreign worker's home country and Turkey:
+The double taxation treaty between the foreign worker's home country and Turkey:

-- Determines which country has primary taxation right,
+- Determines which country has the primary right to tax,

-This treaty text must absolutely be examined; agreements each country has with Turkey contain different details.
+The specific treaty text must be carefully examined; Turkey's agreements with each country contain different provisions.

 Social Security Dimension

-If foreign remote worker works for foreign employer, registration obligation to Turkey SGK is generally not required.
+Where a foreign remote worker works for a foreign employer, registration with Turkish SGK is generally not required.
 However:

-- Option of private health insurance or voluntary SGK can be evaluated to benefit from health services,
+- Private health insurance or voluntary SGK contributions can be considered to access health services,

 Home-Country Social Security

-Foreign worker can remain bound to own country's social security system:
+A foreign worker may remain bound to their home country's social security system:

 Contractual Arrangements

-Well-drafted employment contract for remote-working foreigner should include following elements:
+A well-drafted employment contract for a remote-working foreigner should address the following:

 1. Applicable Law

-Which country's labour law will apply?
-Should be clearly written in contract.
-For foreign employer, generally law of country where employer's headquarters is located applies.
+Which country's labour law applies?
+This should be clearly stated in the contract.
+For a foreign employer, the law of the country where the employer's headquarters is located generally applies.

 3. Salary and Currency

-- In which currency will salary be paid?
+- In which currency will the salary be paid?

 - To which bank account?